tombensve/APS/README.md

 (Node Package Manager) needs to be installed on the machine before this will fully build.

 Bash scripts are run with maven-exec-plugin!
 If this will work with the Git bash shell on Windows or not I don't know.
 I don't have a windows machine to test on.
 On windows 10 it is possible to install a Linux concurrently with Windows.
 That is the safest bet to build on windows.

+At least one Docker container is built so Docker must also be available.

 ### Docker build